Skip to main content

 News

-Workshop on “New insights from financial statements” will be broadcasted online
+IFC Bulletin No 65: "New insights from financial statements"

-Read more Workshop on “New insights from financial statements” will be broadcasted online
+Read more IFC Bulletin No 65: "New insights from financial statements"

-The study presents some highlights of European non-financial listed groups, on profitability and financial structure in 2022, as well as financial debt structure and cost of debt.
-One of the main finding is the strong increase in retained earnings and the development of other reserves led to a steep growth in equity.
-The financial debt structure remained fairly stable and the cost of debt increased due to the lagged effects of interest rate hikes.
+The study presents some highlights of European non-financial listed groups, on profitability and financial structure in 2023, as well as financial debt structure and cost of debt.
+One of the main findings of the study is that the macroeconomic conditions led to a further slow down in growth during 2023.
+As a consequence, equity was slightly affected while net indebtedness remained constant.
+The cost of debt increased following the rising trend of euribor rates across all time frames.